tnichols217/notes/AIQS 100/Thi Bui - The Best We Could Do/Close Reading Paper Outline.md

 "Wait.
 Does he hate the general or is he defending him?
 Did he like communism or not?
 The contradiction in my father's stories troubled me for a long time."

+"Bad Guys: the Viet Cong (communist front in the South)"

 "The South Vietnamese: bar girls and hookers; corrupt leaders; kids looking for handouts; small, effete men; and papa-san"